OpenTranslationBible/open-bible/en-GB/40.Matthew/md/matthew-24.md

 ## Matthew 24:27

-For as lightning that comes from the east is visible even in the west, so will be the coming of the Son of Man.
+For just as lightning comes from the east and is visible even in the west, so will be the coming of the Son of Man.

 ## Matthew 24:28